Centralized Asset Browser

 Tagging your assets is super easy, and below you will learn how:

-We only compute static meshes by default, though you can also compute materials.
+We only compute static meshes and blueprints by default, though you can also compute materials.
 To do it, locate the specific folder that contains your materials in Dash's Content Browser folder view, then right-click on the folder, and select Include Materials.
-An icon will show up to indicate that the folder will now have its materials computed
+An icon will show up to indicate that the folder will now have its materials computed.
+From Dash 1.9.0 and onwards we do compute materials by default as well.
+But you can right click on an folder and exclude them

 Part 2: Centralized Asset Browser